This accessibility statement applies to the Lothian Buses Website www.lothianbuses.co.uk

 Our documents centre contains a large number of published PDFs.
 Some of our PDFs are essential to providing our services are our customers have the right to the information that they contain.
 For example, we have PDFs with information on our Conditions of Carriage as well as policies and procedures.
 By September 2023, we plan to either or replace these with accessible PDFs or with accessible HTML pages.
 If you come across a document on our website that is not accessible to yourself, please contact us so that we can provide you with an accessible version of that information.

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.
-For this reason, if you need information in a different format to that provided on our website, e.g. accessible PDF, large print, easy read or would benefit from some assistance from our team you can contact our Customer Service Team
+For this reason, if you need information in a different format to that provided on our website, e.g. accessible PDF, large print, easy read or would benefit from some assistance from our team you can contact our Customer Support Team

 Any new essential PDFs or Word documents we publish will meet accessibility standards.